 Once we have the death certificate and the account owner’s Social Security or account number, we can determine whether or not there are beneficiaries named on the account.

-(For definitions, see the “Common terms” section on the bottom of this page.)
+(For definitions, see the “Common terms” section of this page.)

 Step 3: Decide on any transfer details